ArnoldDP/OStim-Community-Modlist/README.md

 While this may not be as extensive as lists like Licentia, I try to have enough content for people to not get bored within 20 minutes.
 I don't want to spoil too much for the people who haven't played through quests like this so I'll try to keep things brief.

-Below you can find an exhaustive list of every quest, quest overhaul, follower, and dungeon.
+Below you can find an exhaustive list of every quest, quest overhaul, follower, and dungeon mod.

 | Mod Name | Quest | Dungeon | Male Follower | Female Follower | Quest Expansion | OStim |
 | -------- | ----- | ------- | ------------- | --------------- | --------------- | ----- |